-This thesis studied opportunities of FRep in CAE, CAM and optimization for AM.
-We proposed the architecture and implementation of the CAD/CAM system based on FRep, established the connection between FRep and the level set methods for structural optimization.
-Finally, we performed experimental validation of the proposed system.
+This thesis studied opportunities of FRep in CAD/CAM and optimization for AM.
+The architecture and implementation of the CAD/CAM system based on FRep were proposed.
+The connection between FRep and the level set methods was established for structural optimization.
+Finally, experimental validation of the proposed system was performed.

 Its main component is the FRep geometric core.
 It allows users to perform symbolic modeling of parameterized bodies.
 Fast rendering routines support the geometric core.
-We implement them using parallel computations on GPU.
+They were implemented using parallel computations on GPU.

 One more aspect of the proposed system is its compatibility with optimization algorithms.
-We showed and discussed the connection between FRep and level-set optimization methods.
+The thesis showed and discussed the connection between FRep and level-set optimization methods.
 The thesis proposes efficient and robust topology optimization algorithm and parameter optimization algorithm and their modifications.
-We showed how we can capture shape constraints during the topology optimization and how to perform structural optimization that includes both topology and parameter optimization.
+The thesis showed how one can capture shape constraints during the topology optimization and how to perform structural optimization that includes both topology and parameter optimization.
 The proposed algorithms can be extended to multimaterial objects.

 The main part of the proposed CAM component is the efficient slicing algorithm.
 It appears that the classical approach based on marching squares is the most convenient choice for common cases of AM.
-We compared it with algorithms exploiting interval arithmetic and affine arithmetic, but these algorithms work significantly faster when the ratio of object size to slicing precision is greater than 105.
-For example, this ratio holds for parts with 10 mm size and 3D printing accuracy about 1 μ m.
+It was compared with algorithms exploiting interval arithmetic and affine arithmetic, but these algorithms work significantly faster when the ratio of object size to slicing precision is greater than 10.
+For example, this ratio holds for parts with 10 mm size and 3D printing accuracy about 1 $\mu$ m.
 Nowadays, you can meet such a case only in cutting edge AM equipment.
-Nevertheless, we know what should we use when the machines will become better.

 More practical cases were considered in the paper devoted to FRep-based CAM development [Maltsev et al., 2021].
 Slicing become a problem when the object has a significant number of repeating structures such as pores, channels or balks.
-We showed that these objects have a specific form of FRep defining functions, and this form can be exploited for fast slicing.
+This thesis showed that these objects have a specific form of FRep defining functions, and this form can be exploited for fast slicing.
 The proposed algorithm based on K-d trees and R-trees can be up to 100 faster for the considered objects.

 FRep-based approach for design and manufacturing was applied to implants prototyping.
-We designed several structures those satisfy 3D printing requirements and performed their mechanical tests and simulations.
+Several structures those satisfy 3D printing requirements were designed.
+Their mechanical tests and simulations were performed.
 This research showed that FRep-based methodology can be successfully applied for AM.

 Delivered results allow us to propose the integrated CAD/CAM system based on FRep.
 The system can interact with developed topology optimization algorithm and use its output as a new FRep object.
 Designed models with incorporated optimized parts can be directly manufactured with 3D printers.
-We used printed parts for validation of the developed simulation algorithms with mechanical testing and this validation was successful.
+Mechanical tests of printed parts validated of the developed simulation algorithms with and this validation was successful.